TEAM-RECHARGED/hl2or/game/readme.txt

 If you have any issues with loading the mod here are fixes.
 - No Menu buttons?
 Hit the ~ on your keyboard.
 - Missing Textures?
 Ensure you have the original Overcharged installed or re-install the mod, this may be because of incorrect binaries.
+- Hidden hammer stuff in your maps?
+Ensure your using the steam_legacy branch.